chasemp/bin/README.md

 small scripts and snippets

-NOT necessarily written by me

-If there is no attributed author then it was probably written by me.
+If there is no attributed author then it was written by me.
 ________________________________________________